phospho-app/replicate-act/README.md

-# replicate-act
+# ACT Training Pipeline using LeRobot

- Training pipeline for ACT
+This Replicate training pipeline allows you to train an ACT model on your own LeRobot dataset.